rkonada/chess/README.md

-not done yet
-pieces can move, cant take
-chess logic not started
+not done yet. pieces can move, cant take. chess logic not started